esnet/oscars-newtech/doc/development_notes.md

 ## Creating a release on GitHub

-* Make sure the tag associated with the release has a description that contains the version number.
+* Make sure the tag associated with the release has a description that contains the version number
+* Before releasing a new version, make sure to check the [UPDATING document](../UPDATING.md)

 ## Pull Requests